k4y0x13/CSF101-Programming-Methodology/src/practical_works/pw2.md

-# Practical I: Python Basics
+# Practical 2: Python Basics

 ## Python Comments
 This is done with the # character at the beginning of the line